-I had been looking forward to capturing Samy and David’s Main Street Station wedding in Breckenridge ever since I photographed their epic backcountry skiing engagement last winter.
+I had been looking forward to capturing Samy and David’s Main Street Station wedding in Breckenridge ever since I photographed their epic engagement session last winter.
 The adventurous couple met while living in Colorado while Samy was getting her veterinarian degree, and now live in Florida while David gets his medical degree.
 Breckenridge was a natural choice for their destination wedding, and their guests came from all over the world to celebrate with them – from five different countries!

 I started the day with Samy and her bridesmaids, who were getting ready for the Main Street Station wedding at a gorgeous private home that a family friend graciously lent them for the morning.
 I am so grateful to the hair and makeup artist who recommended that Samy take a few minutes to herself when they finished makeup early, which lead to Samy taking her dog Roxy for a quiet walk in the woods before getting into her dress.
 It’s so easy to get caught up in the hustle of a wedding day, without much time for reflection, but it’s so important to take a moment to breathe!